 “The whole idea of machine learning is that it’s far better about understanding those nuances than any algorithm has in the past, or than any single human being could,” Instagram co-founder and then-Instagram CEO Kevin Systrom

-Through the support of tags and trending information, the users can find photos and posts on particular topics or activities, events and also for exploring experiences, trending restaurants and places around the globe.
+Through the support of tags and trending information, the users can find photos and posts on particular topics or activities, events, and also for exploring experiences, trending restaurants, and places around the globe.

-Basically Instagram recognizes accounts that are more or less similar to one another by adopting a machine learning technique termed as “word embedding”.
+Basically, Instagram recognizes accounts that are more or less similar to one another by adopting a machine learning technique termed “word embedding”.
 This technique deciphers the order in which words appear in the text in order to measure how connected they are.
 Instagram uses the same technique to decipher and comprehend how connected any two accounts are to each other.

 So in order to make its recommendations, the Explore system starts by observing the “seed accounts” which are the accounts the users have interacted with in the past by liking or saving their content.
 It then discovers the accounts that are similar to these and selects 500 pieces of content from them.

-These content pieces are then filtered in order to remove all spam, misleading and policy-violating content from them and then the remaining posts are ranked on the basis of how probable a user is to interact with each one.
+These content pieces are then filtered in order to remove all spam, misleading and policy-violating content from them, and then the remaining posts are ranked on the basis of how probable a user is to interact with each one.
 At long last, the top 25 posts are then sent to the first page of the user’s Explore tab.

 These bots are designed to automate the user’s account interactions.
 These do everything from liking comments that customers leave on posts, to posting comments on another person’s content.
 This is seen as an excellent way of increasing engagement.
 An example of an Instagram bot would be Kenji.AI.

-Instagram ensures it uses the big data it generates fully to its advantage by extracting and analysing the customer insights it gains from it.
-Instagram sells advertising space to companies who happen to be interested in reaching a particular target audience and in sending out a particular marketing message by comprehending and understanding the search preferences and engagement insights of its users.
+The platform sells advertising space to companies who happen to be interested in reaching a particular target audience and in sending out a particular marketing message by comprehending and understanding the search preferences and engagement insights of its users.

-Being owned by a powerful tech giant like Facebook allows Instagram to have a vast network of insights and information for helping target advertising based on the audience’s likes, who they follow and engage with and the posts they save.
+Being owned by a powerful tech giant like Facebook allows Instagram to have a vast network of insights and information for helping target advertising based on the audience’s likes, who they follow, and engage with and the posts they save.

-To do this machine learning algorithm was put to work to go through all the content and carefully comprehend which of the content would be more relevant for its users, in order to design a personalised feed for each of them.
+To do this machine learning algorithm was put to work to go through all the content and carefully comprehend which of the content would be more relevant for its users, in order to design a personalized feed for each of them.